laravel/docs/providers.md

 <a name="boot-method-dependency-injection"></a>
 #### Boot Method Dependency Injection

-You may type-hint dependencies for your service provider's `boot` method.
+As mentioned previously, **the boot method is called after all service providers in your application have been registered**.
+As a result, you may type-hint dependencies for the `boot` method of your service provider.
 The [service container](/docs/{{version}}/container) will automatically inject any dependencies you need:

     use Illuminate\Contracts\Routing\ResponseFactory;